 Eczema and food have a sometimes confusing and complicated relationship.
 Foods do not cause eczema, but sometimes might trigger an eczema flare up and once confirmed by your doctor should be avoided.
 Other foods however might improve your child’s eczema symptoms.
-Encouraging an eczema friendly diet for your child might help with your overall eczema management.
+A daily skincare plan with oatmeal bath soaks and eczema moisturiser, as well as encouraging an eczema friendly diet for your child might help with your overall eczema management.
 Remember that foods which are thought to be eczema friendly should not be eaten by people who are allergic to them and always speak to your doctor before deciding on any significant changes to your child’s diet.

 What is an eczema friendly diet?